 Assess statistical information portrayed in the media, work and educational environments.

-Generate a spreadsheet to collect, collate, organize and analyze quantitative data.
+Organize and analyze quantitative data.

 Apply the common rules of probability to evaluate business alternatives.